-At what point can the exchange of contracts take place for sale conveyancing in Woodcote Green and am I required to be at the lawyers office?
+When will exchange of contracts take place for purchase conveyancing in Woodcote Green and do I need to be at the conveyancers branch?

-If you are in close proximity to our conveyancing solicitors in Woodcote Green you are welcome to attend to sign contracts.
-However, the firms we work with offer countrywide coverage for conveyancing and give just as detailed and professional a job for you when dealing with you electronically.
-The executing of the contract is not the point of no return.
-A signed contract is just a prerequisite for the conveyancer to exchange contracts at the appropriate time, which is ordinarily shortly after signing.
-The exchange process is is usually a five minute process, although where a long "chain" is in the mix, since the process requires the relevant party's solicitor (not necessarily a conveyancing solicitor in Woodcote Green)to be in the office available at the end of the phone to exchange contracts.
+Where you are round the corner to our conveyancing solicitors in Woodcote Green you are invited in to sign documents.
+However, the law practices we work with offer countrywide coverage for conveyancing and provide just as comprehensive and professional a job for you when communicating with you by post or email.
+The signing of the purchase agreement is not when everything is set in stone.
+A signed contract simply enables the conveyancer to address the formalities when the time is right, which will usually be very shortly after signing.
+The exchange process is nowadays normally dealt with by telephone and can be very rapid, although where a lengthy "chain" is in the mix, since the process requires the relevant party's solicitor (not necessarily a conveyancing solicitor in Woodcote Green)to be in the office available at the end of the phone to exchange contracts.

 About to place an offer on a leasehold flat in Woodcote Green.
 The estate agents tell me that it is normal for flats in Woodcote Green to have less than 75 years unexpired on the lease.
 I am getting a loan with Tesco Bank.
 Is this going to be a problem if the lease has 72 years unexpired.

 Most leasehold conveyancing experts should be able to deal with a lease extension. if you are obtaining a mortgage then your lender may insist that the lease be extended before competition.
 Tesco Bank have specific requirements as set out in the UK Finance Lenders’ Handbook in relation to minimum unexpired lease terms.
 As of 13/7/2019 the requirements read as follows :